TridibeshSam31/Workbench/README.md

-# 🧠 Vibecode Editor – where code meets AI, voice, and speed.
+# 🧠 Vibecode Editor – where code meets AI, voice, and speed (Version-1)